-- 1. Traffic bursts: If traffic surges suddenly, the number of Pods is automatically increased promptly at overload. - 2.
-Automatic scale-in: If traffic becomes light, the number of Pods is automatically decreased to avoid waste at underload.
+- 1. Traffic bursts: if traffic becomes heavy suddenly, the number of Pods is automatically increased in time at overload. - 2.
+Automatic scaling in: if traffic is light, the number of Pods is automatically decreased to avoid waste at underload.

 HPA in TKE